Logarithmic or algebraic: roughening of an active Kardar-Parisi-Zhang surface: Active KPZ equation

 \section{Active KPZ equation}

-We first construct the appropriate equation in terms of the vector field ${\bf v}({\bf r},t)\equiv {\boldsymbol\nabla}h$.
-Field $\bf v$ has a definite physical interpretation: for an active membrane $\bf v$ is the fluctuation of the local normal to the membrane surface~\cite{chaikin}.
+We first construct the active KPZ equation in terms of the vector field ${\bf v}({\bf r},t)\equiv {\boldsymbol\nabla}h$.
+Field $\bf v$ has a definite physical interpretation: for an active membrane $\bf v$ is the (small) fluctuation of the local normal to the membrane surface measured in the Monge gauge~\cite{nelson-book,chaikin}.
 Noting that the Burgers velocity $\bf v$ is a conserved vector field, it must follow a generic conservation law of the form